mrworf/iceshelf/README.md

 *default is blank*

+#### key file

+Path to a GPG key file containing the keys to use for encryption and/or signing.
+When set, iceshelf creates an isolated temporary keyring (your existing keyring is never touched).
+The key file should contain both the public key and the private key.
+This can also be overridden from the command line with `--key-file`.

+*default is blank (use the system keyring)*

 #### encrypt manifest

 If you're worried that the use of a manifest file (which describes the changes contained in the backup, see `delta manifest` under `options`), specifying this option will encrypt the manifest as well (using the same key as `encrypt` above).
 If you haven't enabled `delta manifest`, this option has no effect.